multycloud/multy-docs/docs/faq.md

 ### I want to use cloud managed resources (i.e. Amazon DynamoDB / Azure Key Vault), is Multy for me?

 The goal with Multy is to allow you to leverage cloud managed services and remain free to move your infrastructure.
 Not every resource will be supported, but we aim to support the most popular managed resources such as managed databases, object storage and vault.
-Let us know what services you would like to be support by creating an Issue on our [public repository](https://github.com/multycloud/multy).
+Let us know what services you would like to be supported by creating an Issue on our [public repository](https://github.com/multycloud/multy).

 ### What is the long-term vision?